Salim-ca/toggle-light/README.md

 # toggle-light
-this simple toggle shows our window changes from light to dark mode
+this simple toggle shows our window color changes from light to dark mode